 Science Meets Parliament (SmP)

 Science meets Parliament (SmP) is an annual event that brings together over 200 scientists from all over the country for face-to-face meetings and forums with Parliamentarians in Canberra.
 SmP is a fantastic opportunity for scientists to experience the buzz of Capital Hill and to inform political leaders about their individual research and future projects.
-Each year the ASA sends two members to this two-day event.
+Each year the ASA sends representatives to this event.
 This page summarises some information of use to the Socitey’s representatives at the meeting.

 SmP is a science communication event that is coordinated by Science & Technology Australia (STA).
 More information about SmP is available on the STA website.